If you’ve been having some back or neck pain while working lately, it might be time to assess things. The dangers of sitting badly are real.

 Taking regular breaks

 Get up and get away from your desk for the sake of movement as well as for the sake of your eyes and mind.
 You have been staring at a computer screen for a long time so allow your eyes and brain to adjust.

 Good stretching exercises can help counteract the effects of bad posture.
-Do these at the end of a long day:
+Do these posture exercises at the end of a long day: